marcov64/Lsd/Readme.txt

  add-shortcut-windows[.bat]

+If you create the icon and the entry for all users in the computer, run the batch in a command prompt adding the '/s' option after the file name.
 After the desktop icon is created, double-clicking it opens LMM (LSD Model Manager) which allows to create new models, or select existing models.
 If you cannot create the LSD icon on your desktop, or an entry in Start Menu, following the steps above, you may still run LSD by double-clicking the file "LMM.exe" inside the LSD installation directory.

 GNUPLOT INSTALLATION: